Project Overview and Purpose

 NCDOT selected Mercator to lead this effort because it has no previous involvement in the project and has an extensive transportation finance background.
 The firm provides a wide array of financial consulting services to public agencies that sponsor major infrastructure projects and capital assistance programs.
 Mercator's clients include federal, state and local governmental agencies.

 The N.C.
-Turnpike Authority staff will facilitate the review process since it was not part of the original I-77 contract negotiations.
-The Turnpike Authority will support Mercator's data and logistical needs.
+Turnpike Authority staff is facilitating the review process since it was not part of the original I-77 contract negotiations.
+The Turnpike Authority is supporting Mercator's data and logistical needs.

 What Will the Project Do?